Alienbushman/LLM-Spire/README.md

 - **Robust Backend**: Leverage Django's capabilities for secure and efficient data handling.
 - **Flexible Machine Learning Support**: Ideal for projects ranging from chatbots to content generation.

-This project follows an **orchestrator pattern** with Vue for the frontend, Django as a gateway/orchestrator, and microservices using FastAPI (README's in each on how to get going).
+This project follows an **orchestrator pattern** with Vue for the frontend, Django as a gateway/orchestrator, and microservices using FastAPI

 ## Getting Started